 So she turned to technology.
 At the center, the company’s largest facility exploring industrial uses of computed tomography (CT), she used an industrial-grade CT scanner to help virtually “unroll” the scroll and decipher the characters contained in 41 lines of Mandaic writing.

 Ordinary medical CT scanners typically use low-energy X-rays to see inside the body.
 They enable doctors to image organs from several angles to create detailed 3D visualizations.
 But the industrial CT scanners built in Wunstorf are more powerful.
 GE originally developed them to examine and measure aerospace and automotive parts, and CT customers use them to peer through metal and hunt for defects in turbine blades, 3D-printed parts and other high-tech components.

 Unlike CT scanners found in hospitals, the industrial version can get close to the studied specimen and reconstruct it in three dimensions in much greater resolution.
 Industrial X-ray tubes also generate more penetration power for dense or metal objects.
-As a result, GE’s industrial CT machines can see details up to several hundred times smaller than medical CT scanners can detect, says Dirk Neuber, a spokesperson for GE Oil & Gas’ Digital Solutions product company.
+As a result, GE’s industrial CT machines can see details up to several hundred times smaller than medical CT scanners can detect, says Dirk Neuber, a spokesperson for Baker Hughes, a GE company.